Açık Radyo: Listener-supported projects

-In early March 2004 a fundraising project, "Açik Radyo is seeking its listeners", was begun to augment the efforts of the 92 founders and 650 volunteer presenters with contributions from listeners to attain a level of "sustainable independence."
-With the addition of funds raised from a few thousand "listener-sponsors" to income from advertisements and sponsorship, Açik Radyo hoped to reach a level of permanent financial sustainability.
+In early March 2004 a fundraising project, "Açık Radyo is seeking its listeners", was begun to augment the efforts of the 92 founders and 650 volunteer presenters with contributions from listeners to attain a level of "sustainable independence."
+With the addition of funds raised from a few thousand "listener-sponsors" to income from advertisements and sponsorship, Açık Radyo hoped to reach a level of permanent financial sustainability.

 During a year-long campaign, listeners were asked to sponsor one (or more) programs.
 At the end of 2004, the number of sponsors totaled 2,250.
 The second campaign, in 2005, yielded a similar number of individual sponsors.
-Every year, Açik Radio announces its listener-support project with a one-week radio festival featuring guests and special shows.
+Every year, Açık Radio announced its listener-support project with a one-week radio festival featuring guests and special shows.
 In March 2006, the third listener-support campaign lasted 99 hours over nine days.
-One hundred old (and new) presenters came together in panel programmes to discuss the last ten years of culture and music broadcasting of Açik Radio and around the world.
+One hundred old (and new) presenters came together in panel programmes to discuss the last ten years of culture and music broadcasting of Açık Radio and around the world.

-A fourth project, "Altogether with Açik Radyo", was held between 24 February and 4 March 2007.
+A fourth project, "Altogether with Açık Radyo", was held between 24 February and 4 March 2007.
 During these nine days, nearly forty "regular" listeners participated in programs.
 At the end of the ninth day, the number of individual sponsors reached 3,000.
-The fifth special project, "Altogether With Açik Radyo, Forever!," featured celebrity presenters and articles from the soon-to-be published Open Book (the Açik Radyo encyclopedia) were incorporated into programmes by their authors.
+The fifth special project, "Altogether With Açık Radyo, Forever!," featured celebrity presenters and articles from the soon-to-be published Open Book (the Açık Radyo encyclopedia) were incorporated into programmes by their authors.
 In March 2009 the sixth listener-support drive was held over nine days, with the majority of listeners renewing their support.
-At the end of this drive, the number of individual sponsors at Açik Radyo reached 4,500.
+At the end of this drive, the number of individual sponsors at Açık Radyo reached 4,500.

+Shutdown

+On 22 May 2024, the station was ordered suspended for five days by the Radio and Television Supreme Council (RTÜK) for allegedly inciting hatred following remarks made by a guest the previous month describing the killing of Armenians in the Ottoman Empire during World War I as genocide.
+RTÜK subsequently withdrew the station's broadcasting licence on 3 July, and Açık Radyo made its last broadcast on 16 October, while appealing its closure.